 - Pre-printed medical history

 - Lynn’s medical history, power of attorney (if new medical facility), insurance cards

-I drafted a pre-printed medical history form that I carry with me to all medical appointments and admissions.
+I created a pre-printed Medical Pre-Registration form that I carry with me to all medical appointments and admissions.
 Hospitals and clinics are required to reconcile a patient’s medications with you on each visit.
 Having this document saves a lot of time.
 I hand it to the nurse, review it, give it back, and don’t have to discuss medications.
 Doing it that way works so much better for me.
 Without this sheet, the nurses ask me about the drugs Lynn is taking by referring to them using the generic name.
 I know his medicine by the brand name; therefore, I have difficulty recognizing which medicine she is checking.

-The form I use lists all his medications, allergies, the pharmacy we use, the over-the-counter medications he takes, his insurance information, and his significant diagnosis.
+The Medical Pre-Registration form I use lists all his medications, allergies, the pharmacy we use, the over-the-counter medications he takes, his insurance information, and his significant diagnosis.
 This information is all the primary information needed in a crisis.
 EMS and Healthcare offices love it.

-Preparing for Emergencies Emotional Responses
+Preparing for Emergencies: Emotional Responses

 When faced with a traumatic event, your body feels a great deal of stress.
 You may have heard of the fight/flight reaction where your body produces adrenalin to prepare to fight or run away from something threatening to harm it.
 Well, that’s basically what happens in an emergency.
 Your body prepares you to deal with whatever is threatening you by dumping in a lot of extra adrenalin along with some other chemicals to help you be prepared to fight.
 As a result, you get a lot of raw emotion and end up feeling like this: